detelinradev/carpooling/README.md

 ![2019-08-30 (29)](https://user-images.githubusercontent.com/39421427/64063937-fe01a680-cc03-11e9-83c2-2cf5d1312739.png)

-Here we swap the users again, and login with the driver ot the trip.
+Here we swap the users again and log in with the driver of the trip.
 In her `My trip` page she can see the trip

 ![2019-08-30 (31)](https://user-images.githubusercontent.com/39421427/64017436-42247680-cb32-11e9-848b-a85b0a88371d.png)